 Peru has always piqued our interest, with towering whitewashed mountains, the Amazon rainforest, and more ancient history than we Canadians know what to do with.
 However, after seeing a few pictures of bikers traveling down gravel roads in the Cordillera Blanca, the High Andes of this South American country quickly became a must-do.
-My husband and I have bike toured in coastal areas near our Vancouver, B.C. home, but never did we imagine that we could take this fun and dynamic mode of travel to mountains over 20,000 feet.
+My husband and I have bike packed in coastal areas near our Vancouver, B.C. home and in the deserts of Moab, but we only dreamed of taking this fun and dynamic mode of travel to mountains over 20,000 feet.

 We booked our flights and began the planning phase: accommodations, transportation, gear (and more gear), immunizations, bike tuning, training, guidebooks, and maps.
 The preparation paid off and everything fell into place on our trip—all we had to do was point our bikes in the right direction and pedal.
 Every day, our minds were blown by the dramatic vistas, but what surprised us most was how much we also enjoyed the valleys.
 Small pueblos with beautiful plazas, brightly dressed Quecha women tending their sheep, cows, and burros, and children delightedly shouting “Gringa!
 Gringo!” as we rode by.